 Day 5: Leh – Khardung La- Diskit – Hunder (Nubra Valley) – Leh

 Bacterial Camel Safari at Hunder (kids adore it) and a visit to the gorgeous monastery with tallest Buddha statue at Diskit are must-do activities.
 If you are on a laid back vacation, can choose to spend a night at Hunder/Diskit.
-We had to rush to cover a maximum number of places in numbered days.
+We had to rush to cover the maximum number of places in numbered days.

 Overnight at Leh.